palindromepay/PalindromeFox/README.md

 # Palindrome Pay Fox 🦊  - Buy on Amazon with Crypto

-A Chrome extension that lets you add Amazon products to a custom cart and checkout using cryptocurrency via **Palindrome Pay** with Built-In Escrow.
+A Chrome extension that lets you add Amazon products to a custom cart and checkout using cryptocurrency via **Palindrome Pay** with Built-In Escrow (currently only Gift Cards activated).

 ## How It Works